KalaKit/KalaServer/readme.md

 # Future plans

+## General

 - MIME Types
 - Threading (new thread per user)
 - Range Requests and persistent connections (for large media or when serving multiple assets)
 - GUI for server (useful server info and interactions)

-- Global connection (not just local access to website)
+## For global access

 - limit brute-force attempts by throttling per-second and per-minute requests for current ip
+- additional security with openssl:
+	- https encryption
+	- tls handshake
+	- certificate handling + client sertificate verification
+	- cypher suite selection
+	- protocol version restrictions
+	- perfect forward secrecy
+	- secure session reuse
+- authorization:
+	- session tokens
+	- password hashes
-- authorization with session tokens, password hashes, HTTPS, account data stored on disk
+	- account data stored on disk
 - each route as struct with auth-level as enum, route as string and mimeType as string

 # Prerequisites (when compiling from source code)